 Other Information

 Management is responsible for the other information.
-The other information comprises the Management Report of Fund Performance.
+The other information comprises the Management Discussion and Analysis.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.